Follow TV Tropes

 • Image Song: All the girls get one.

-• Implied Death Threat: Henrietta recreates the death of Elsa, who shot her own handler and then killed herself after she realised that her handler did not return her feelings.
+• Implied Death Threat: Henrietta recreates the death of Elsa who shot her own handler and then killed herself after she realised that her handler did not return her feelings.
 Alarmed, Jose knocks the pistol out of Henrietta's hand; it turns out to be unloaded.
-After all, says Henrietta, how could she possibly kill herself "as long as you're this wonderful, Jose."
+After all, says Henrietta, how could she possibly kill herself "as long as you're this wonderful, Jose...".

 • Imprinting: Implied in the way the handler is always introduced to their cyborg, with the girl waking up in bed, their memories wiped, to find the handler there.

 • Improperly Placed Firearms: Apart for Triela's Winchester 1897, all of the guns used by the Social Welfare Agency are fairly difficult to find in Italy even for a government-sponsored assassination force, and all of them could have been easily replaced by actual Italian military hardware (the only exception being Petra's SITES Spectre submachine gun, which is actual Italian military hardware specifically made for special forces.
 It's the most logical weapon they could have possibly given the girls).
-Lampshaded in Chapter 4 - a SIG Sauer pistol is found at the scene of a dead SWA team by local police, who comment on the rarity of German-made automatics in Italy.
-It is possible that the agency deliberately sources its hardware outside of conventional channels to lessen the suspicion of government involvement.
+Lampshaded in Chapter 4 when a SIG Sauer pistol is found at the scene of a dead SWA team by local police, who comment on the rarity of German-made automatics in Italy.
+It is possible that the Agency deliberately sources its hardware outside of conventional channels to lessen the suspicion of government involvement.

 • The Infiltration: The SWA does this for several missions, as do the terrorists that raid the Turin Nuclear Power Plant.

 • Interservice Rivalry: Seen between Sections 1 and 2 during the investigation into Elsa's death, and at the start of the Pinocchio arc.
+Draghi, who runs Section 1, resents the idea of cyborgs replacing his human operatives and tries to dig up dirt that can discredit Section 2.

-• In a Single Bound: Henrietta when chasing a purse thief — the same incident also features a Magic Skirt and Neck Lift.
-Petrushka also leaps multiple stories and from the ground to the top of a crane on two separate occasions.
+• Henrietta when chasing a purse thief — the same incident also features a Magic Skirt and Neck Lift.

-• It Was a Gift: Rico's cuddling pillow is a seemingly out-of-character gift from Jean.
+• Rico's cuddling pillow is a seemingly out-of-character gift from Jean.
 A flashback scene shows that Enrica Croce had a similar pillow, presumably also a gift from her Aloof Big Brother.

-• A deceptively named Intelligence Agency that uses brainwashed little girls to kill anyone who gets in their way or spots them on a job, and who occasionally handle unrelated kills as political favors.
-They get said girls by scouring the hospitals, and are at best deceiving the staff/families about the nature of what is in store for them.
+• Knight Templar: A deceptively named Intelligence Agency that uses brainwashed little girls to kill anyone who gets in their way or spots them on a job, and who occasionally handle unrelated kills as political favors.
+They get said girls by scouring the hospitals and are at best deceiving the staff/families about the nature of what is in store for them.
 Seems like they might be bending a few laws into pretzels in the name of anti-terrorism.

 • Laser-Guided Amnesia:

 • The girls have been conditioned out of their previous identities, but not of their basic social skills.
 Some of them show traits from before their transformations.
 When they start remembering more of their past lives than what they did in the last year, it's a very bad sign.
-See Angelica.

 • Rico seems to have retained memories of her past identity, as her introductory episode in the anime's first season shows, presumably because her bedridden past gives her a good incentive to be loyal to the Agency, which gave her the ability to walk.